 Claude can look at a finding and answer questions like:

-Instead of handing your team a flat list sorted by severity label, you can pipe your SAST results into Claude and ask it to rank findings by real-world risk.
-The output isn’t just another label—it’s a narrative explanation and a patch suggestion that makes sense in context.
+Instead of handing your team a flat list sorted by severity label, you can pipe SAST results into Claude and ask it to rank findings by real-world risk.
+You get an explanation and a patch suggestion that fits the repo, not only another severity tag.

 The key is that triage is advisory, not authoritative.
 You’re still enforcing your rules.
 But now you’re giving engineers a prioritized, annotated backlog instead of an undifferentiated wall of warnings.
 That cuts alert fatigue, shortens time-to-remediation, and honestly makes your legacy tools feel a lot less “legacy” because they’re plugging into a smarter workflow.